-MTHE 338 may be replaced by taking ENPH 316 and ENPH 317.
-However, in 2020-2021, MTHE 338 will not be offered.
-ENPH 317 can be taken in 3rd or 4th year and is a Physics List A elective.

-Students are free to take Complementary Studies courses at any time in their program that suits their interests, workloads, and schedules.
+- ENPH 317 can be taken in 3rd or 4th year and is a Physics List A elective. - Students are free to take Complementary Studies courses at any time in their program that suits their interests, workloads, and schedules.
 Read explanatory notes on Complementary Studies at the end of this section.